1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Are rectal polyps cancerous?

-Most rectal polyps are benign, especially hyperplastic polyps.
-However, adenomatous and villous adenomas have the potential to transform into colorectal cancer if left untreated.
+Most of the rectal polyps are benign and especially hyperplastic polyps.
+However, adenomatous as well as villous adenoma may progress to colorectal cancer in the case of untreated.

 How are rectal polyps found?

-The most common types include hyperplastic polyps (usually harmless), adenomatous polyps (potentially precancerous), inflammatory polyps (linked to bowel disease), and villous adenomas (higher cancer risk).
+The most common ones include hyperplastic polyps (non-cancerous), adenomatous polyps (possibly pre-cancerous), inflammatory polyps (linked to bowel disease), and the villous adenoma (puts one at risk of cancer).

 Is polyp removal painful?